coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 When you manifest this power, a number of power points you designate flows from each participant into a collective pool.
-One individual is chosen as the *metaconcert* conductor by mutual consent of the other participants (this is usually the manifester, but doesn't have to be).
+One individual is chosen as the *metaconcert* conductor by mutual consent of the other participants (this is usually the manifester, but doesn’t have to be).
 Until the power ends, this conductor directs the efforts of the group.
 Misty strands of glowing power link the brows of all the participants in a complex and shifting pattern.

-All the powers of each participant are known to the mental entity ccreated with *metaconcert* (which is under the conductor's command).
+All the powers of each participant are known to the mental entity ccreated with *metaconcert* (which is under the conductor’s command).
-This entity can't take any more actions than a normal individual, but it manifests all its powers more effectively.
+This entity can’t take any more actions than a normal individual, but it manifests all its powers more effectively.
 Each participant contributing to the entity provides a cumulative +1 bonus to save DCs that apply when manifesting a power or using a psi-like ability.
 Likewise, each